 Due regard (Equality Analysis) is an ongoing proactive process which requires the use of information about the effect our decisions are likely to have on local communities, service users and employees, particularly those who are most vulnerable or at risk or disadvantage.

-The new duty covers the following nine protected characteristics for public sector organisations:
+The duty covers the following nine protected characteristics for public sector organisations:

 - Age